ntjennings1/seeds/python/examples/9systems/README.md

-# People
+# Systems

-This tenth example will utilize the concept of encapsulation in relation to people.
+This ninth example will utilize the concept of abstraction in relation to a system.

 ## Usage